stephanniegb/frontend-assessment/OPTIMIZATION_REPORT.md

 - Integrated **react-window** for virtualized rendering, ensuring only visible transactions are rendered.
 - Prevented unnecessary re-renders using **React.memo**, **useCallback**, and **useMemo**, ensuring components only re-render when their data actually changes.
-- Refactored contexts to separate user and transaction states, reducing global re-render triggers.
+- Refactored contexts to separate user and transaction states.

 ### Computation and Performance